 Inspired by the Andalusian legacy of Muslim institution building, Alhambra aims to build a lasting endowment at Stanford University to support the Ummah-minded, spiritually-grounded global leaders of tomorrow.

-Chaplaincy support for Muslim students navigating their faith, doubt, and relationships
+Chaplaincy support provides one-on-one counseling for Muslim students navigating their faith and Islamic education through regular halaqas.

 Help us build a lasting endowment to support future generations